shailis17/IT202-009/public_html/Project/Proposal.md

                  ![image](https://user-images.githubusercontent.com/83250817/140619526-c587aed3-5c93-4631-825e-57511fc6ad0b.png)
                     - Authentication: Function to check if user is logged in, called on appropriate pages that only allow logged in users (ex: home page cannot be seen if logged out )

-    - [ ] (mm/dd/yyyy of completion) Basic Roles implemented
+    - [X] (11/2/2021) Basic Roles implemented
         -  List of Evidence of Feature Completion
-            - Status: Incomplete ==> TODO add function to check if a user has a specific role (we won’t use it for this milestone but it should be usable in the future)
+            - Status: Complete
             - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
             - Pull Requests
                 - PR link #1: https://github.com/shailis17/IT202-009/pull/28
+                - PR link #2: https://github.com/shailis17/IT202-009/pull/11 ==> `function has_role($role)`
             - Screenshots/Evidence
                 - see Project/sql folder
+                    - Roles table	(id, name, description, is_active, modified, created)
+                    - User Roles table (id, user_id, role_id, is_active, created, modified)
+                - see functions.php file
+                    - Include a function to check if a user has a specific role (we won’t use it for this milestone but it should be usable in the future)

     - [X] (11/2/2021) Site should have basic styles/theme applied; everything should be styled
         -  List of Evidence of Feature Completion
             - Status: Completed (bootstrap TBA)